Knight Rider Burnin’ Key Cars were Fearsome and Unmerciful

 No way I saw this mind-blowing as a kid.
-It looks like the type of commercial that was put together by people who had never seen Knight Rider, but imagined an end product that was so much more intense than the real thing.
-With words like Fearsome, awesome and unmerciful mixed with a sort of real version of the Knight Rider theme.
-It makes you wonder, what small child could resist this sleek black toy car?
+It looks like the type of commercial that was put together by people who had never seen Knight Rider but imagined an end product that was so much more intense than the real thing.
+With words like Fearsome, awesome, and unmerciful mixed with a sort of real version of the Knight Rider theme.
+It makes you wonder what small child could resist this sleek black toy car?
 It also makes it obvious that I never saw this bit of advertising.
 If I had, I would own this Key Car.
+Especially since on sale they were as low as 4 dollars in 1984.